MohammmedDawood/accounter-be-task/README.md

 ### `npm run server`

-Runs the app in the development mode.\
+Runs the app in the development mode using nodemon.\
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `npm start`